lfr/FSharp.Domain.Validation/docs/demo.md

 ## 100% Object-free ✔

 You may be thinking "*ok then `FreeText` is an object with a constructor that validates a string*", but it's in fact much simpler than that, it's just a combination of a **validation rule** with a **type name**.
-The interface below is only used to identify it as a validation block and conveniently enforce the definition of a validation rule with the appropriate signature:
+The interface below is only used to identify it as a validation block, and conveniently enforce the definition of a validation rule with the appropriate signature:

 ```fsharp
 type FreeText = private FreeText of string with